m4con/100DaysOfCode/R1Log.md

 **Today's Progress**:

 Working on Typescript Project
-* doing some excercises with gerenics
+* doing some excercises with generics
 * wrote some logging decorators

 **Thoughts:**